sfdeloach/tungstenJS/info/notes.md

 * Depending on auth level, a soft delete of data may be the only option available

 ### Main App Page
-a black & white photo full in the background large orange and blue circle divided in half with these two options
+* black & white photo full in the background large orange and blue circle divided in half with these two options
 * Participants
 * Worksheets